ROCm/rocm_bandwidth_test/docs/index.rst

 ROCm Bandwidth Test documentation
 ===================================

-ROCm Bandwidth Test (RBT) is a ROCm application for reporting system information.
+The ROCm Bandwidth Test (RBT) is a ROCm application for reporting system information.
+It is designed to measure the bandwidth between CPU and GPU devices on AMD platforms.
 RBT captures the performance characteristics of buffer copying and kernel read or write operations.

-The ``Help`` screen of the benchmark shows various options for initiating copy, read, or write operations.
-In addition, you can also query the system's topology in terms of memory pools and their agents.
+RBT leverages `TransferBench <https://github.com/ROCm/TransferBench>`_ as its core engine for benchmarking data transfers.
+This approach facilitates more flexible and efficient testing scenarios.
+The RBT tool is designed to provide the following advantages:

+- Plugin architecture: Easily extends the RBT functionality with custom plugins

+- Modular design: Separate concerns for better maintenance and development

+- Enhanced performance: Improved algorithms and integration with TransferBench for precise measurements

+Here are the RBT features:

+- CPU to GPU bandwidth testing: To measure data transfer rates in various scenarios

+- GPU to GPU bandwidth testing: For systems with multiple GPUs

+- Multi-threaded testing: To simulate real-world applications with concurrent data transfers

+- Extensibility: To add new test scenarios through plugins

 The code is open source and hosted at: https://github.com/ROCm/rocm_bandwidth_test